Application Procedures and Requirements

-- A scan of a certified 1st cycle degree diploma with apostille (see Hague Apostille Convention Information) or alternative certification and certified English translation.
+- A scan of a certified 1st cycle degree diploma with Apostille (see Hague Apostille Convention Information) or alternative legalisation and certified English translation.

 - In case of degrees other than the Bachelor or Integrated Master (Bachelor and Master combined) degree, a statement of comparability issued by ENIC-NARIC is required.

-- **The original certified diploma will need to be presented at the starting university by those applicants admitted to the program.**
+- **The original certified diploma with legalisation will need to be presented at the starting university by those applicants admitted to the program.**

 - Official diploma supplement or transcript, listing all courses taken and the respective grades and certified translation to English.
 If applicant has not completed degree at the time of application, the final transcript will be required before enrollment.